Copying or creating a grade scheme

 Build a Grade Scheme

-1. In the navigation bar, click Assessments.
+1. On the navigation bar, click Assessments.
 From the dropdown menu, select Grades.
 Click Schemes, and then click New Scheme.

 3. Fill in the fields for each column (see illustration below) and Save:

-• Assigned Value % (optional): Only if you want to be able to assign letter grades (using the Selectbox grade type and not numeric values) from a drop down list in your gradebook (to be set up later).
-This value is what D2L will use to numerically calculate the score for a student’s final average.
-If you plan to always create a numeric gradebook item, you can leave this column blank.
+- Assigned Value % (optional): Only if you want to be able to assign letter grades (using the Selectbox grade type and not Numeric values) from a dropdown list in your gradebook (to be set up later).
+This value is what D2L will use to numerically calculate the student’s grade.
+If you plan to always create a Numeric grade item, you can leave this column blank.